 - Primary packaging (envase primario) — the packaging that directly contains the product.
 A cosmetic tube, a food pouch, a product box.

 - Secondary packaging (envase secundario) — packaging that groups units together.
-For e-commerce, this is critical because your shipping box is typically classified as secondary packaging (more on this in the common mistakes section below).
+For e-commerce, the important point is that shipping packaging sent to consumers counts as household packaging and must be declared (more on this in the common mistakes section below).

 - Tertiary packaging (envase terciario) — transport packaging used for logistics.
 Pallets, stretch wrap, bulk-shipping containers.